 The other sensations are due to a few things; one is over oxygenating (research breathing techniques.)

-The other big one, is just being tense and tightening every muscle in your body more often and for longer periods.
-That causes the body to adjust by forcing you to relax certain muscles, and other self defense mechanisms that your body will deploy.
+The other big one, is just being tense, and tightening every muscle in your body more often, and for longer periods.
+That causes lactic acid buildup and the body to adjust by forcing you to unconsciously relax certain muscles, and other self defense mechanisms that your body will deploy.

 And, guess what?
 You are now so hyper aware, you perceive that you are essentially in a new physical state (a state of too much tension, and your brain stem is responding) and you’re correct, and you don’t know what that is?